pancake-library/pancake/_coverpage.md

 # pancake <small>v.1.1.1</small>

-> Make simple 2D games easier then ever before!
+> Make simple 2D games easier than ever before!

 * Simple and convenient
 * Imagination is the limit